-I have been told countless times that the reason I am an atheist today is because I never met the R-E-A-L Jesus or that I was religious, but lost.
-Just today, a man by the name of Ralph Ugarte left a comment in which he let me know that I had met a false Jesus.
+I have been told countless times that the reason I am an atheist today is that I never met the R-E-A-L Jesus or that I was religious, but lost.
+Several years ago, a man by the name of Ralph Ugarte left a comment in which he let me know that I had met a false Jesus.
 Filled with pride, as a pastor, I was all about self and good works.
 On most days — pardon what comes next — I want to tell Fundamentalist zealots such as Ugarte to go fuck themselves with a stick wrapped in barbed wire.
 Not today.
 What follows is Ugarte’s comment.
 By the way, Ugarte came to this site via a search for Tim Conway, pastor of Grace Community Church in San Antonio, Texas.
-This explains his mention of Pat Horner, the man whom I had a falling out with while he and I co-pastored Community Baptist Church in Elmendorf, Texas.
+This explains his mention of Pat Horner, the man with whom I had a falling out while he and I co-pastored Community Baptist Church in Elmendorf, Texas.
 Conway was a member of Community during my tenure there.
 (Please read the series I am a Publican and a Heathen.)
 All told, Ugarte read the aforementioned series, Dear Family, Friends, and Former Parishioners, Why I Hate Jesus, and the ABOUT page.

 Hello Mr. Bruce, I have a big problem with a lot of things that you’re saying.
 I’ve read your series of “I am a Publican and a Heathen” and I understand the problems and controversy you may have had with Pat Horner and some other leaders of the church.
 What I don’t understand is, what does any of this have to do with Jesus and God?